 My Story

-Zanny was born in Austin, Texas and spent her childhood in the country, riding horses and living on a farm about two hours from the city.
-Early in life, she became curious about Native crafts such as braiding and beading; often practicing on horse manes and tails.
-She learned bead weaving at a young age; making gifts for family and friends.
-Eventually teaching herself to weave textiles and work in precious metals.
-Her art is an exploration of her ancestry and the knowledge of her forbears.
-When she isn’t weaving or hammering in her forge, she is spending time with her two teenage sons, reading Tolkien novels, and gardening.
+Zanny was born in Austin, Texas, and spent her childhood in the countryside, riding horses and living on a farm about two hours outside the city.
+From a young age, she was drawn to Native crafts like braiding and beading, often practicing on the manes and tails of her horses.
+She began bead weaving early, creating handmade gifts for friends and family, and later taught herself to weave textiles and work with precious metals.

 Gem Legacy